International Competition Rules 2000

 Following the individual instrument Competitions, quartets will be judged for workmanship and tone.
-Makers must have previously designated which violin is first and which is second.
+Makers will designate which violin is first and which is second.
 Makers may enter any combination of models.

-The violin workmanship judges will not participate in quartet workmanship judging due to their greater workload.
+The violin workmanship judges will not participate in quartet workmanship judging due to the excessive workload.
 The designated viola, cello and bass workmanship judges will evaluate the quartet as a unit in one evaluation round considering the following categories, totaling 100 points:

-Tone judging will be divided into two (2) rounds: preliminary and final.
-During the preliminary round, each quartet will be played and evaluated by four (4) players serving as tone judges and one (1) listening tone judge on a pass/fail basis.
+Tone judging will be divided into two (2) rounds--preliminary and final.
+During the preliminary round, each quartet will be played and evaluated by the four (4) players (serving as tone judges) and one (1) listening tone judge on a pass/fail basis.
 Each judge will have an equal vote.
-Quartets that pass into the final round will be further reviewed by the four (4) playing judges and one (1) listening tone judge to reach a consensus for Certificates of Merit or recommendations for Gold Medals.
+Quartets that pass into the final round will be further reviewed by the four (4) playing judges and one (1) tone judge to reach a consensus for Certificates of Merit and/or recommendations for Gold Medals.
 Please read the rules explaining Gold Medals, Silver Medals, and Certificates of Merit below.